apify/actor-whitepaper/pages/ACTOR_FILE.md

     "something": "bla bla"
   },

-  // Optional min and max memory for running this Actor "minMemoryMbytes": 128,
+  // Optional min and max memory for running this Actor (TODO: shouldn't this be in "meta"?)
+  "minMemoryMbytes": 128,
   "maxMemoryMbytes": 4096,